jdleesmiller/jdleesmiller.github.io/_posts/2019-10-19-testing-node-docker-compose-backend.markdown

 }
 ```

-The development and test connection strings tell the application connect to postgres as the default `postgres` user, which has default password `postgres`, running on the host `postgres`, as declared in our Compose file.
+The development and test connection strings tell the application how to connect to postgres as the default `postgres` user, which has default password `postgres`, running on the host `postgres`, as declared in our Compose file.
 (It is a bit like that [buffalo buffalo sentence](https://en.wikipedia.org/wiki/Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo).)
 In production, we assume that the service will be provided with a `DATABASE_URL` environment variable, because hard coding production credentials here would be a bad idea.

 Then in the service's [`package.json`](https://github.com/jdleesmiller/todo-demo/blob/todo-backend/todo/package.json) we can set up the test scripts to run with `NODE_ENV=test`, which is how the service knows to connect to the test database:
 ```json